armfazh/rfc7748_precomputed/fuzz/README.md

 ## Pre-requirements

-Fuzzing test is performed using `libFuzzer` library available [here](https://llvm.org/docs/LibFuzzer.html).
+Fuzzing test is performed using [`libFuzzer`](https://llvm.org/docs/LibFuzzer.html) library available in Clang v6 or major.

 ----